Updated: June 14, 2018

 - Reach out to an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
 This is not advised.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
 The law doesn’t require you to replace your air conditioner.
-Ultimately, your AC will quit running and it will need to be replaced, and only R410a units will be available to buy.
+Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available to buy.

-The best option is to purchase a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
+The most straightforward option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has many financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment is more efficient and give you superior comfort, helping to reduce your energy costs.
+New AC equipment will also be more efficient and give you superior comfort, helping to reduce your energy costs.

-If you aren’t confident what type of AC refrigerant your air conditioning system uses, we can help.
-Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what’s the best next step.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, we can help.
+Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what’s the best next step.

 The good news